 State law requires that all elements of the general plan be consistent with each other.
-The goals and policies of this Housing Element are consistent with the other elements of the Town's General Plan.
+The General Plan was reviewed to ensure that that goals and policies of this Housing Element are consistent with the other elements of the Town's General Plan, and this is the case.
+The current Housing Element is very similar to the 2007-2014 Housing Element, which was also consistent with the General Plan.
+Changes in this Housing Element do not affect circulation, land use, or safety.